rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    Make a note of the client ID and client secret.
 You will need them to access the API later in Part two.

    ![alt text](images/api-appsecret.png "App secret")

+## 2. Suscribe to the Breadbox API

-6. Display a list of available API products.
+1. Display a list of available API products.

    * Click **API Products** from the top menu.

    ![alt text](images/api-products.png "API products")

-7. Select the **Breadbox** product.
+2. Select the **Breadbox** product.

    * Click **Breadbox**.